DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 My Account

-Created a new ‘add-on events’ space and the ability to purchase the event.
+We created a new ‘add-on events’ space and the ability to purchase the event.